Loading NuWatt Energy...

 For BERDO buildings: The single largest dollar lever.
 Transfers to any cash taxpayer — even a CRE owner without the appetite to use the credit directly.

-Mechanic: Commercial solar and storage depreciate over 5 years (half-year convention) plus 2026 bonus depreciation.
+Mechanic: Commercial solar and storage depreciate over 5 years (half-year convention) plus 100% first-year bonus depreciation (permanent under OBBBA).
 ITC reduces depreciable basis by 50% of credit.

 For BERDO buildings: Compounds with §48E.
 On a fully-taxpaying C-corp, combined ITC + MACRS typically offsets 50–55% of gross project cost.